-Williams saves the day in Miami and Vowles breathes
+Williams saves the furniture in Miami and Vowles breathes

 A red and white Williams FW48 crosses the finish line in Miami under palm trees, while James Vowles smiles with relief, with Cadillac and Aston Martin behind.

-Williams' car promised a major performance jump during the winter, but pre-season testing revealed a flawed concept.
-Lack of aerodynamic downforce and balance issues have plagued the FW48 since the first race.
+The Williams car promised a great performance jump during the winter, but the pre-season tests revealed a flawed concept.
+The lack of aerodynamic downforce and balance issues have plagued the FW48 since the first race.
 In Miami, the team applied changes to the rear suspension and adjustments to the diffuser that improved traction.
-While not a definitive solution, these tweaks allowed for more consistent performance and capitalized on the opportunities the track offered.
+Without being a definitive solution, these tweaks allowed for more consistent performance and to take advantage of the opportunities the track offered.

 Miami, the paradise where even Williams feels fast 🌴

-Who would have thought.
+Who would have thought it.
 After spending the first few races watching Cadillac overtake them as if they were traffic cones, Williams decides that Miami is the perfect place to remember they exist.
-All thanks to some adjustments that, honestly, sound more like a garage patch-up than a technical revolution.
-But hey, if it works, let no one take the credit away from them.
+All thanks to some adjustments that, honestly, sound more like a workshop patch-up than a technical revolution.
+But hey, if it works, no one should take the credit away from them.
 At least for one weekend, Vowles won't have to explain why his car looks like a wheelbarrow with a wing.